 - 4.3 The Verifier's report has provided a good basis for our review, focusing our review on areas that we considered necessitated further investigation.
-These include: - 4.3.1 Transpower's proposed base year efficiency; - 4.3.2 Transpower's proposed insurance expenditure and its potential trade-off with resilience expenditure; - 4.3.3 Transpower's grid maintenance and its potential trade-off with proposed replacement and refurbishment expenditure; and
+These include: - 4.3.1 Transpower's proposed base year efficiency; - 4.3.2 Transpower's proposed insurance expenditure and its potential trade-off with resilience expenditure; - 4.3.3 Transpower's grid maintenance and its potential trade-off with proposed replacement and refurbishment expenditure; and - 4.3.4 additional expenditure Transpower has proposed which was not reviewed by the Verifier.

-&lt;sup>10 All values are from Transpower's RCP4 submission expenditure forecast modelling - Document RTRM001-C-RT01.
+10 All values are from Transpower's RCP4 submission expenditure forecast modelling - Document RTRM001-C-RT01.

-&lt;sup>11 Note the \$12.2 million is exclusive of the additional \$3.8 million of resilience uncertainty mechanism opex (which is assessed in Attachment B - Capex of this final decision package).
+11 Note the \$12.2 million is exclusive of the additional \$3.8 million of resilience uncertainty mechanism opex.